bhagatmohit2289/bhagatmohit2289/README.md

 ## Welcome to my GitHub profile!

-Full Stack Developer with **12+ years of experience** in designing and developing high-performance, scalable web applications.
-Currently working as **Technology Lead at Infosys**, specializing in enterprise storage solutions and microservices architecture.
+Full Stack Developer with **13+ years of experience** in designing and developing high-performance, scalable web applications.
+Currently working as **Team Lead at Cognizant**, specializing in enterprise storage solutions and microservices architecture.
 Passionate about building robust systems, mentoring teams, and delivering impactful solutions.

 **Location:** Hove, UK (Brighton) | **Phone:** +44 7825278531